Modern Slavery Statement

 Organisational Structure, Operations and Supply Chain

 The Company is a proprietary company, incorporated in Australia and operating in Australia and New Zealand.
 The parent entity of the Company is Linde Material Handling Gmbh.
 Its ultimate parent entity is KION GROUP AG.
+The Company does not own or control other entities.

-The Company engages with reputable suppliers providing high quality products and services to complement its own commercial offering.
+The Company engages with reputable suppliers providing products and services to complement its own commercial offering.
 The Company has no dealings with suppliers from countries identified as high risk in the Global Slavery Index.

 Risks of Modern Slavery